DNA end resection: Mechanism

-Accurate repair of DSBs are essential in the upkeep of genome integrity.
-From the three mechanisms that exists to repair DSBs, NHEJ and HR repair mechanisms are the dominant pathways.
-Several highly conservative proteins trigger the DNA Damage Checkpoint for detection of DSBs ensuing repair by either NHEJ or HR repair pathways.
-NHEJ mechanism functions in ligating two different DSBs with high fidelity, while HR relies on a homologous template to repair DSB ends.
+Accurate repair of DSBs is essential for maintenance of genome integrity.
+Out of the three mechanisms for DSB repair, NHEJ and HR repair mechanisms are the dominant pathways.
+Several highly conserved proteins trigger the DNA damage checkpoint for detection of DSBs.
+The NHEJ mechanism functions by ligating two different DSBs with high fidelity, while HR relies on a homologous template to repair DSB ends.

-DNA end resection in the HR pathway only occurs at two specific phases: S and G2 phases.
-Since HR pathway requires sister chromatids for activation, this event only happens in the G2 and S phases of the cell cycle during replication.
-DSBs that have not begun DNA end resection can be ligated by NHEJ pathway, but resection of a few nucleotides inhibits the NHEJ pathway and commits' DNA repair by the HR pathway.
+DNA end resection in the HR pathway requires the presence of sister chromatids.
+This means that it only occurs at two specific cell cycle phases: the S phase and the G2 phase.
+DSBs that have not begun DNA end resection can be ligated by the NHEJ pathway, but resection of a few nucleotides inhibits the NHEJ pathway and commits DNA repair to the HR pathway.
 The NHEJ pathway is involved throughout the cell cycle, but it is critical to DNA repair during the G1 phase.
-In G1 phase there is no sister chromatids to repair DSBs via the HR pathway making the NHEJ pathway a critical repair mechanism.
+In the G1 phase, there are no sister chromatids present for use by the HR pathway, making the NHEJ pathway a critical repair mechanism.

 Before resection can take place, the break needs to be detected.
 In animals, this detection is done by PARP1; similar systems exist in other eukaryotes: in plants, PARP2 seems to play this role.
 PARP binding then recruits the MRN complex to the breakage site.
 This is a highly conserved complex consisting of Mre11, Rad50 and NBS1 (known as Nibrin in mammals, or Xrs2 in yeast, where this complex is called the MRX complex).

 Before resection can start, CtBP1-interacting protein (CtIP) needs to bind to the MRN complex so that the first phase of resection can begin, namely short-range end resection.
 After phosphorylated CtIP binds, the Mre11 subunit is able to cut the 5'-terminated strand endonucleolytically, probably about 300 base pairs from the end, and then acts as a 3'→5' exonuclease to strip away the end of the 5' strand.

 Resection of telomere DSBs

 Linear chromosomes are packed into complex specialized DNA protective packages called telomeres.
-The structure of Telomeres are highly conserve and is organized in multiple short tandem DNA repeats.
+The structure of telomeres is highly conserve and is organized in multiple short tandem DNA repeats.
 Telomeres and DSBs have different functionality, such that telomeres prevent DNA repair activities.
 During telomeric DNA replication in the S/G2 and G1 phases of the cell cycle, the 3' lagging strand leaves a short overhang called a G-tail.
-Telomeric DNA ends at the 3' G tail end because the 3' lagging strand extends without its complimentary 5' C leading strand.
+Telomeric DNA ends at the 3' G tail end because the 3' lagging strand extends without its complementary 5' C leading strand.
 The G tail provide a major function to telomeric DNA such that the G tails control telomere homeostasis.